-- Agricultural Land Preservation Debt Service increases due to a greater number of Installment Purchase Agreement easement transactions planned in FY 18. - Intergovernmental Transfers increases due to increased payments to Towns based on the Town Program formula and one-time funding for Union Bridge Main Street payement management. - Interfund Transfers increases due to an increase in Transfer to Capital, a transfer to the Fiber Network Enterprise Fund, and a transfer to Public Safety Grants.
+- Agricultural Land Preservation Debt Service increases due to a greater number of Installment Purchase Agreement easement transactions planned in FY 18. - Intergovernmental Transfers increases due to increased payments to Towns based on the Town Program formula. - Interfund Transfers increases due to an increase in transfer to capital, a transfer to the Fiber Network Enterprise Fund, and a transfer to Public Safety Grants.